At childcare and kindergarten, your child will begin to understand what is and is not appropriate behaviour.

 Your child will learn about tolerance, care, courtesy and respect.
 They will start to learn what is expected of them, including how to properly resolve disputes.

-If you have concerns about your child’s behaviour, you should talk to staff at their child care centre or kindergarten.
+If you have concerns about your child’s behaviour you should talk to the staff at their child care centre or kindergarten.
 They understand the changes children go through during early childhood and can offer advice and support to both you and your child.

-You can also speak to your local doctor or community health centre for help and advice.
+You can also speak to your Maternal and Child Health nurse, local doctor or community health centre workers for help and advice.

 Talking and listening to your child at the end of their day will help you find out what they have done at child care or kindergarten and about any difficulties they might be having.